MajorLettuce/ml-sandbox/README.md

 # Machine Learning Sandbox

-A small framework I built to study machine learning through implementing them from scratch.
+A small framework I built to study machine learning through the implemention of them from scratch.

 Includes basic perceptron and multilayer neural network with logistic activation functions.